-All park facilities and trails shall be temporarily closed to visitation or use of any kind during significant storm events, during periods of excessive fire danger, or other emergencies as determined by designated safety personnel.
-Such closures shall be identified through the OC Parks webpage, social media, and signage at the Victoria Street and Balboa Boulevard entry points.
+All park facilities and trails shall be temporarily closed to visitation or use of any kind during significant storm events, or other emergencies as determined by designated safety personnel.
+Such closures shall be identified through the OC Parks website, social media channels, and signage at the Victoria Street and Balboa Boulevard entry points.
 Any occupied park areas shall be vacated.
-No member of the public shall enter TARE until all warnings associated with a forecasted storm event or fire danger have been lifted.
+No member of the public shall enter TARE until all warnings associated with a forecasted storm event or other emergencies have been lifted.
 No member of the public shall be permitted to enter the trails or park facilities until any necessary restoration work has been carried out, if required.